Bansi-Mahkana/WMC-2024/README.md

 ### How to Use

 1. **Select a character**:
-   - Choose one of the characters (Michael, Trevor, Franklin) by selecting the corresponding radio button.
+   - Choose one of the characters (Michael, Trevor, Franklin) by selecting the corresponding image or name of the charactor.

 2. **Enter a prompt**:
    - Type your message or question in the input field.